 We could talk about the virtues of reading all day.
 Reading has been proven to make us smarter, more empathetic creatures.
 Plus, it's a blast (or at least it is with the right book).
 But actually carving time amid the daily chaos to sit and get lost in sentences can seem daunting — or near impossible.

-Still, it's totally feasible to fulfill the noble resolution of reading more books this 2019 – so we called on the reading pros for advice.
+Still, it's totally feasible to fulfill the noble resolution of reading more books.
+We called on the reading pros for advice.
 By "reading pros," we mean people like Crystal Patriarche, who has to read two to three books a week for her job as the CEO of Bookspark, a book publicity company, or your favorite authors, who read to hone their craft and because reading is their first love.
 Everyone we spoke to has a different strategy for choosing their next read, for balancing budget with desires, and for weaving the habit into their lives in general.
 Patriarche's trick?
 "I always have a book for the standing still and waiting around times, like at doctor's appointments or my sons' soccer practices — that's when I get the majority of the reading done," she told Refinery29.

 Our advice is simple: Track your reads — and set a goal — with the Goodreads reading challenge.
 Plug into Bookstagram for recommendations and a lively community.
 Always read with a pen in hand.
 Use audiobooks to turn household drudgery or commutes into activities you actually enjoy.

 Now, onto the the pros' tips on turning reading into a habit, from useful apps to "pop-up book clubs."
 Expect further entries as the year goes on, because there's an infinite number of tricks for fitting books into your life.
 Good luck, and happy reading.